VincentLeung/cheap-virtual-window/README.md

 # Cheap Virtual Window
-A cheap version of virtual window, use local face tracking to controll the remote camera rig
+A cheap version of virtual window, use local face tracking to controll the remote camera rig.
+[Demo](doc/assets/demo1.mp4)

 #Hardware Configuration
 Site A